Updates and news for the website or RIG

 A New Era for NOAA Environmental Satellites :

 2017 NOAA Satellite Conference : July 17-20 2017, New York.

-Once again RIG will be represented by Dave Cawley for the PIU's (Private
+Once again RIG was represented by Dave Cawley for the PIU's (Private

 Individual Users).
-Steve Padar will be there to help me.
+Steve Padar was there to help me.

 Timestep stop selling professional HRPT systems